Approximately 62% of United States high school graduates enroll in colleges or universities.

 The engineering world continues to dominate the top of the list with chemical engineering.

-They may also pursue jobs in pharmaceuticals, toiletries, food and drink, plastics and metals, or fibers and polymers.
-It is the chemical engineers of the world that help us to create new materials and products, and you could be one of them.
+The chemical engineers of the world help us create new materials and products, and you could be one of them.

 3. Nuclear Engineering